4817 Butler Road Glyndon, MD 21071

 • Refrain from alcohol for the first 24 hours as this can break down the blood clot that is important for healing.

 • Avoid very hot liquids.
-Warm and cool liquids will not harm you.
+Warm and cool liquids will do no harm.

 Rinsing